Lolner95/godotter/README.md

 ## What GoDotter actually does

-Below is what you get **today**, as honestly as possible — the kind of list I wish every tool published.
+Below is what you get **today**, as honestly as possible, the kind of list I wish every tool published.

 ### In the editor (Godot plugin)

-- **Chat dock** — Talk to the agent in natural language.
+- **Chat dock**, Talk to the agent in natural language.
 Pick a **mode** (Full agent, Plan, Execute, Scene, Node, Index, Memory, Fix logs, Visual map, Help) without memorizing slash commands (they still exist if you like them).
-- **Plan tab** — Review structured plans before anything touches disk (when you work in plan-first flows).
+- **Plan tab**, Review structured plans before anything touches disk (when you work in plan-first flows).
-- **Inspect tab** — Scene summary, deep **selected node** summary, hooks into visualization.
+- **Inspect tab**, Scene summary, deep **selected node** summary, hooks into visualization.
-- **Diff tab** — Colored diffs, approve / revert flows when file edits are in play.
+- **Diff tab**, Colored diffs, approve / revert flows when file edits are in play.
-- **Memory tab** — Browse markdown memory under `.godot_forge/memory/` (architecture, style, bugs — *your* canon for the AI).
+- **Memory tab**, Browse markdown memory under `.godot_forge/memory/` (architecture, style, bugs, *your* canon for the AI).
-- **Settings** — Backend URL, Python path, bundled backend dir, **Gemini API key** (stored machine-wide in Editor Settings and synced to a key file for the subprocess), autostart, model presets, file-edit permissions, approval modes.
+- **Settings**, Backend URL, Python path, bundled backend dir, **Gemini API key** (stored machine-wide in Editor Settings and synced to a key file for the subprocess), autostart, model presets, file-edit permissions, approval modes.
-- **Setup wizard** — First-run guidance (Python / venv / key) when things are not wired yet.
+- **Setup wizard**, First-run guidance (Python / venv / key) when things are not wired yet.
-- **Backend controls** — Start/stop the bundled Python server from the dock (with sensible defaults: auto-bring-up, port selection if the default is busy, health checks).
+- **Backend controls**, Start/stop the bundled Python server from the dock (with sensible defaults: auto-bring-up, port selection if the default is busy, health checks).

 ### AI capabilities (via Gemini + local backend)

-- **Planning (`/agent/plan`)** — Structured **Plan** JSON: summary, relevant files/scenes, assumptions, risks, steps, validation checklist.
+- **Planning (`/agent/plan`)**, Structured **Plan** JSON: summary, relevant files/scenes, assumptions, risks, steps, validation checklist.
-- **Execution (`/agent/execute`, full agent session)** — When enabled, applies file changes through controlled tools with backups and checkpoints — gated by your settings.
+- **Execution (`/agent/execute`, full agent session)**, When enabled, applies file changes through controlled tools with backups and checkpoints, gated by your settings.
-- **Project index & context** — Scan the project, rank files for a query, feed compact context into prompts.
+- **Project index & context**, Scan the project, rank files for a query, feed compact context into prompts.
-- **Neon Visual Map** — Debug-style visualization: recolor nodes, capture viewport, send image + node map to Gemini for spatial questions (overlap, hierarchy, “what is wrong with this layout?”).
+- **Neon Visual Map**, Debug-style visualization: recolor nodes, capture viewport, send image + node map to Gemini for spatial questions (overlap, hierarchy, “what is wrong with this layout?”).
-- **Fix from logs** — Aggregate recent Godot run errors into a batch-style fix plan.
+- **Fix from logs**, Aggregate recent Godot run errors into a batch-style fix plan.
-- **3D asset review** (where applicable) — Multi-angle capture path for reviewing selected 3D assets (evolving; see in-editor hints).
+- **3D asset review** (where applicable), Multi-angle capture path for reviewing selected 3D assets (evolving; see in-editor hints).

 ### What it is *not* (yet)

 - Not a replacement for learning Godot.
-- Not a hosted SaaS — you run the backend locally.
+- Not a hosted SaaS, you run the backend locally.
-- Not “unsupervised autopilot” unless you explicitly configure riskier modes — defaults lean toward **review**.
+- Not “unsupervised autopilot” unless you explicitly configure riskier modes, defaults lean toward **review**.

 ---